Are financial advisors prepared for the greatest transfer of wealth in history? Most might think they are, but time will certainly tell.

 ➜ Faster retrieval — access documents in seconds rather than minutes with just a few clicks

 ➜ Easier compliance — access controls and audit trails allow complying with various regulations easier

-In the document management space, digital vaults are gaining traction as the preferred platform due to their advanced functionality and robust structures purposely built for financial advisory and wealth management firms.
+In the document management space, digital vaults are gaining traction as the preferred platform due to their advanced functionality and robust structures purposely built to afford financial advisory and wealth management firms with more capacity.